-Caroline is recognized nationally as a leading expert in outcomes-contracting.
+Caroline is recognized nationally as a leading expert in Pay for Success and outcomes-oriented contracting.
+She was recognized in 2020 in the San Francisco Business Times "40 under 40" list as a leader that exemplifies the creativity, passion and perseverance that characterizes the Bay Area working to transform the Bay Area and the world.
+Caroline was also a finalist for Upswell's 2019 NGen Award as a young changemaker who has demonstrated transformative impact and collaborative leadership in addressing critical societal need.
 In 2016, the Chronicle of Philanthropy named her to their “40 Under 40” list recognizing nonprofit and philanthropic leaders who are driving forward innovative solutions to pressing problems.
 In the same year she was also recognized by Living Cities as one of the country’s “25 Disruptive Leaders” working to improve economic outcomes for low-income people in America’s cities.

 Caroline co-founded Third Sector after completing a Fulbright Fellowship in Brazil researching nonprofit sustainability.
-Prior to Third Sector, she worked at Nonprofit Finance Fund where she structured growth capital campaigns to raise over $320 million in capital for nonprofits.
+Prior to Third Sector, she worked at Nonprofit Finance Fund where she structured growth capital campaigns that raised an estimated $320 million for nonprofits.
 She graduated Phi Beta Kappa from Duke University where she studied Political Science and African-American Studies, and was a Robertson Scholar.

 "Defining Positive Outcomes" by Caroline Whistler and John Grossman.